Opening a start-up company in the UAE

 Since the signing of the peace accords with the UAE and Bahrain, many Israelis expressed interest in the possibility of opening a start-up company in United Arab Emirates.
 The reason is clear – the UAE is one of the leading locations in the world in innovation and technological developments.
 In this article we will explain this in more depth, illustrating how Dubai and the UAE encourage entrepreneurs on their soil, and presenting information on the legal procedures required to begin operating there.

-The law offices of Cohen, Decker, Pex, Brosh, in Jerusalem and Tel Aviv, specialize in commercial and immigration law.
+Our law offices in Jerusalem and Tel Aviv, specialize in commercial and immigration law.
 Attorneys in our office have extensive experience in assisting Israeli and international clients seeking to operate abroad, accompanying them through all the procedures of registering and setting up companies in the UAE and other locations throughout the world, obtaining business permits and visas to Dubai and the other UAE states, and providing legal consultation on a wide range of issues.

 Why are many hi-tech cooperative ventures expected between Israel and the UAE?